Gazza1996/Emerging-Technologies/README.md

 Once Python is installed you must run the following command in the cmd prompt

-'pip install jupyter'
+>pip install jupyter

 You can clone down this repo following this and once you have you can navigate to the folder directory and run the following command

-'jupyter notebook'
+>jupyter notebook

 It will load for a few seconds and a tab in chrome should open up and have the folder appear and you will be able to run all the files in the directory.